cladreyt/wordle-bot/README.md

 # wordle_bot
-Small project for solving wordle quickly
+Project for solving wordle quickly
+Uses jaccard similarity to sort strings by similarity to have optimal guesses.